 Many new business owners have friends and family behind them who are supportive of what they are doing.
 If this is the case for you, it may be that you are not comfortable taking offers of money from them.
 You could take the money based on an investment opportunity.
-Depending on the nature of your business there may be a chance for you to make a shareholder arrangement with them.
+Depending on your business’s nature, there may be a chance for you to make a shareholder arrangement with them.
 Or, you may want to seek out some fund managers or angel investors that may have an interest in your business.

 3. Lending Institutions

 Many of the lending institutions use new business start-ups as a way for them to develop new business for themselves.
 They are aware that funds may be tight for new business development.
 Lending institutions such as Banks and the SBA (U.S. Small Business Administration) may be prepared to give you a small business loan.
-They will review the viability of your business to help them make their decision about lending you the required funds.
+They will review your business’s viability to help them make their decision about lending you the required funds.
 You will need a solid business plan to approach a lending institution.

-A great resource to consider is SCORE.org which is a nonprofit organization backed by the SBA that promotes mentoring and free tools to help small business owners find the necessary resources to help navigate the landscape and get started off on the right foot.
+A great resource to consider is SCORE.org, a nonprofit organization backed by the SBA that promotes mentoring and free tools to help small business owners find the necessary resources to help navigate the landscape and get started on the right foot.

 With a business cash advance from Harbortouch, you can get the working capital your business needs without having to approach a bank or worrying about the long-term credit card interest charges.